mjoppich/igem_munich_2018/docs/userguide.rst

 For each combination of FastQ (file/directory) with FastA you will find one table and three plots.

 The table includes read and base frequencies in the reference FastA file.
-For reads you recieve the information about aligned or not aligned reads.
-It is not always sufficient enought to rely only on reads in the further analysis.
-The different read sizes can cause the wrong interpretation of the data: three contaminanted reads of length 50 bp or 5000 bp make a big difference despite the fact that there is three of them in both cases.
-For making a proper conlusion about the data it is useful to take a look on the bases as well.
-For bases it is important to note that there are two different definitions: *alignment bases* and *aligned bases*.
+For reads, you receive the information about aligned or not aligned reads.
+It is not always sufficient enough to rely only on reads in the further analysis.
+The different read sizes can cause the wrong interpretation of the data: three contaminated reads of length 50 bp or 5000 bp make a big difference despite the fact that there is three of them in both cases.
+For making proper conclusions about the data it is useful to take a look on the bases as well.
+For bases, it is important to note that there are two different definitions: *alignment bases* and *aligned bases*.

 Aligned reads consist out of bases.
-This bases are called the *aligned bases*.
-On the other hand, the bases that are indeed aligned, means mapped to the the base in the refernce and are not skipped, are called *alignment bases*.
+These bases are called the *aligned bases*.
+On the other hand, the bases that are indeed aligned, means mapped to the base in the reference and are not skipped, are called *alignment bases*.

-To support the statistical information in the table visualy we also added two pie charts that correspond to the relative and absolute values in the table.
-These two plots will help you to gain the information about the amount of bases and reads that were found in a refence file and make a conclusion about the posibility of contamination.
+To support the statistical information in the table visually we also added two pie charts that correspond to the relative and absolute values in the table.
+These two plots will help you to gain information about the number of bases and reads that were found in a reference file and make a conclusion about the possibility of contamination.

-Additionally, there is a bar plot representing the destribution of the read length in the FastQ file you uploaded.
-This chart could be used for evaluation of the quality of sequecing or even be helpful by evolving theories about files with filtered reads.
+Additionally, there is a bar plot representing the distribution of the read length in the FastQ file you uploaded.
+This chart could be used for evaluation of the quality of sequencing or even be helpful by evolving theories about files with filtered reads.
 For your сonvenience **all plots are saved in the output directory.**

 .. image:: ./images/gastep3.png
    :scale: 20

-In the section bellow you will find a filter which you can optionaly use to extract and save distinguish patrs of the read FastQ file: reads that were mapped to the reference (*aligned switch*) and those which were not (*not aligned switch*), in other words possibly contaminated reads and reads that can be used for downstream analysis (in case the reference FastA file you used is a possible contaminant.
+In the section below you will find a filter which you can optionally use to extract and save distinguish parts of the read FastQ file: reads that were mapped to the reference (*aligned switch*) and those which were not (*not aligned switch*), in other words possibly contaminated reads and reads that can be used for downstream analysis (in case the reference FastA file you used is a possible contaminant.
 If you added the FastA file of the organism you expect to sequence, *not aligned* reads are contamination).

-If you uploaded multiple reference files one more filter will appear (*All references*): filter of reads that are aligned to **all** references or reads that are aligned to **none** of the references.
+If you uploaded multiple references files one more filter will appear (*All references*): filter of reads that are aligned to **all** references or reads that are aligned to **none** of the references.

-With this filter it is possible to refine sequencing data and consequently preferable results by downstream analysis.
-It can also give you a hint about the origin of the possible contamination, as the reads that are not mapped to the expacted organism can be checked with `BLAST <https://blast.ncbi.nlm.nih.gov/Blast.cgi>`_.
+With this filter, it is possible to refine sequencing data and consequently preferable results by downstream analysis.
+It can also give you a hint about the origin of the possible contamination, as the reads that are not mapped to the expected organism can be checked with `BLAST <https://blast.ncbi.nlm.nih.gov/Blast.cgi>`_.